Averages and higher moments for the $\ell$-torsion in class groups: Introduction

 Note that Bhargava, Shankar and Wang \cite{BhargavaShankarWangSquarefree} have shown that $\rho\geq 1/2+1/d$, and Bhargava \cite{BhargavaEkedahl} conjectured that (iii) is sharp with $\rho=1$.
 On the other hand, it is conjectured that (ii) holds with $\tau=0$ (see \cite{Ellenberg2005}).
-Finally, we can also improve the conditional result of \cite{PTW} on $A_d$-extensions for all $d\geq 5$.
+Assuming these conjectured values for $\rho$ and $\tau$ to be the right ones, the straightforward approach \eqref{eq:straightforward} applied to the bounds from \cite[Theorem 7.2]{PTW} would yield